Computable Bounds on Convergence of Markov Chains in Wasserstein Distance via Contractive Drift

+Before diving into examples, we briefly compare the TV distance and the Wasserstein distance.
 In the literature, the TV distance has long been the standard metric used to measure the convergence of Markov chains.
-In this section, we use two widely studied examples to illustrate that the Wasserstein distance can be a better choice.
+Here, we use a popular example to illustrate that the Wasserstein distance can be a better choice.